juxor/afaq/markdown/secA4.md

 Maurice Brinton's **The Irrational in Politics** is an excellent short introduction to Reich's ideas which links their insights to libertarian socialism.

+[‹ A.3 What types of anarchism are there?](/afaq/secA3.html "Go to previous page" ) [up](/afaq/secAcon.html "Go to parent page" ) [A.5 What are some
+examples of "Anarchy in Action"? ›](/afaq/secA5.html "Go to next page" )